mydea/PikadayResponsive/README.md

 An object with options that will be used to initialize Pikaday.
 Note that ```field``` and ```format``` will be overridden.

 ## Changelog
+v0.6.2

+* Initial values of inputs should be set when initialising

 v0.6.1

 * Change jQuery dependency to use v1.11.3 or greater